INFORMATION ON ABSTRACTS FOR THE UCI COMMUNITY COLLEGE HONORS STUDENT RESEARCH CONFERENCE

 GUIDELINES/TIPS FOR WRITING ABSTRACTS

-Follow regulation MLA or APA style (as dictated by the relevant academic discipline), using 12-point Times New Roman font and ragged (not justified) margins.
+Follow regulation MLA, APA, or Chicago style (as dictated by the relevant academic discipline), using 12-point Times New Roman font and ragged (not justified) margins.
 The 250- and 400-word abstracts should contain multiple paragraphs that begin and end in logical places.
 Whereas the Proposal and Awards Abstracts should be single-spaced, the Publication Abstract will need to be double-spaced.
 More specific instructions for the 250-word Publication Abstract are available on the Conference page of the HTCC website.

 Although writing a few words over the target word counts is acceptable, you should aim for conciseness and should respect these targets as much as possible.

 Proofread your abstracts meticulously and repeatedly, and revise for conciseness, clarity, correctness of spelling and grammar, and for the accuracy of claims and evidence.

 The title is an important part of an abstract and should be both original and informative.
 The title that you choose for your initial Proposal Description should then be used for all subsequent versions of your abstract.
 The title words are not included in the word count.
 The goal of the title is simultaneously to interest your audience and to inform them of the topic of your presentation.
 One effective strategy is to use a two-part title in which the main title is intriguing and suggestive while the subtitle is informative (or vice versa), such as “Taking Home the Prize: How to Write a Winning Abstract.”